alessandroBombelli/pyHoops/README.md

 ![Screen Shot 2019-10-02 at 9 51 30 AM (2)](https://user-images.githubusercontent.com/55788224/66027310-e5362a80-e4fa-11e9-8acc-6d75b5c3e131.png)

 can be web-parsed, and basketball statistics per lineup and per player can be easily computed.
-In the Figure below, it is depicted the offensive efficiency vs. the defensice efficiency (per player) of the Italian basketball team Germani Basket Brescia for the game against A|X Armani Exchange Milano, whose play-by-play report is partially reported above.
+In the Figure below, it is depicted the offensive efficiency vs. the defensice efficiency (per player) of the Italian basketball team Germani Basket Brescia for the game against A|X Armani Exchange Milano, whose play-by-play report is available [here](http://web.legabasket.it/game/1672517/a_x_armani_exchange_milano-germani_basket_brescia-65:73/pbp).

 ![offDef_eff_perPlayergermanibasketbrescia](https://user-images.githubusercontent.com/55788224/66026681-a5227800-e4f9-11e9-8fcd-d69c58f6c2ab.png)